swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ### The Notebook has Command and Edit modes.

-*   Open a new notebook from the dropdown menu (that says 'New') in the top right corner of the file browser page.
 *   Each notebook contains one or more cells that contain code, text, or images.

 > ## Code vs. Text